For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 There are three (3) distinct classifications of academic standing reflected on the academic record or transcript; "Good Standing," "On Academic Probation," or "Dismissed."

 Student academic standing is determined on a term basis at the close of each term, to be effective the first day of the subsequent term of study.
-The conditions associated with each of these classifications are described in the Academic Standing Policy and are intended be used to guide the student in his/her academic planning.
+The conditions associated with each of these classifications are described in the Academic Standing Policy for Undergraduate Students and are intended be used to guide the student in their academic planning.

 Probation

 An undergraduate student will be placed on academic probation when either the term or cumulative GPA falls below a certain level.
 Students on probation must meet with their academic advisor to develop a written academic plan and establish GPA goals.
-While on probation, a student must adhere to the conditions of the program of study in which he/she is enrolled until such time as the student is no longer classified as on academic probation.
-For more information, please see the Academic Standing Policy.
+While on probation, a student must adhere to the conditions of the program of study in which they are enrolled until such time as the student is no longer classified as on academic probation.
+For more information, please see the Academic Standing Policy for Undergraduate Students.

 Graduate Standing